apache/couchdb-documentation/src/best-practices/reverse-proxies.rst

 CouchDB's sample haproxy configuration is present in the `code repository`_ and release tarball as ``rel/haproxy.cfg``.

-However, there are a suitable alternatives.
+However, there are suitable alternatives.
 Below are examples for configuring nginx and Caddy web-servers appropriately.

 .. _HAProxy: http://haproxy.org/